daveek/fadeitdk/README.md

 ===================
 ####About fadeit
-We love and are really good at designing &amp; developing beautiful software, web and mobile applications.
+We build awesome software, web and mobile applications.
 See more at [fadeit.dk](http://fadeit.dk)